MAXCUT QAOA performance guarantees for p >1: The MAXCUT problem and QAOA

 Given an approximate wavefunction with expectation value $\langle \hat C\rangle$, the state can be repeatedly measured $m$ times in the Z basis to find a bit string whose expectation value evaluates to at least $\langle \hat C\rangle(1-1/m)$ as an approximate $\texttt{MAXCUT}$ solution.
 This is due to the phenomena of concentration, wherein the variance of expectation values is much smaller then the expectation value itself \cite{larkin2020}.

 The approximation ratio for \maxcut is

-where $C_\text{max}$ is the true maximum cut for a particular graph $\mathcal G$.
+where $C_\text{max}$ is the maximum number of edges cut for a particular graph $\mathcal G$.
 A number in between 0 and 1 measures how close the variational state is to the exact maximal state.
 A larger number indicates better performance, as bitstrings from the measurement procedure will have a better \maxcut value.
 If $F_\text{max}=C_\text{max}$ then the variational state is the exact maximal state, and the approximation ratio is $1$.
-Note that in practice, $C_\text{max}$ may not be known, so evaluating the approximation ratio requires it to be bounded.
+Note that in practice, $C_\text{max}$ may not be known, so bounding the approximation ratio from below requires $C_\text{max}$ to be bounded from above.